SupSyDeMarciou/SupSyGameEngine/README.md

 - `light`: Represents a light in 3D space that is either of type `LIGHT_TYPE_DIRECTIONAL`, `LIGHT_TYPE_POINT`, `LIGHT_TYPE_SPOT` or `LIGHT_TYPE_AREA`.
 These lights can then be accessed in shaders to shade objects accordingly.
 It has its own *methods* under the prefix `light`.

 Furthermore, a few useful libraries have been created under `!render/shaders/` such as `object.glsl`, `camera.glsl` and `environment.glsl` which have corresponding `SGE_SBU_BP_Object`, `SGE_SBU_BP_Camera` and `SGE_SBU_BP_Environment` *shader uniform binding point*s.
 They can be used by calling the `#include "..."` macro, which has been defined when using the **SGE**.
 As of now, it works by pasting the code contained inside of the file directly in the place of the macro invocation. <br>
-I might implement other macros such as `#request "..."` to have a specific uniform be automaticaly updated when rendering with this shader, or have an *SBU* or *SBS* attached to the shader without having to manually do it; or `#vertex "..."`, `#fragment "..."`, etc.. to be able to specify multiple shaders for a shader program in a single source file.
+I might implement other macros such as `#request "..."` to have a specific uniform be automaticaly updated when rendering with this shader, or have an *SBU* or *SBS* attached to the shader without having to manually do it; or `#vertex "..."`, `#fragment "..."`, etc.. to be able to specify multiple shaders for a shader program in a single source file. <br>
+Might also consider adding tools to precompile shader code directly, as well as store other data-types like *mesh* in an expanded format which makes it faster to load in.

 ### Scene
 The **scene** holds the list of all **scene object**s.
 Its only useful *method* (currently) is